PuerkitoBio/meddler/README.md

 Meddler [![Build Status](https://travis-ci.org/russross/meddler.svg?branch=master)](https://travis-ci.org/russross/meddler)
 =======

+This `pgxnative` branch implements the meddler API for use with the `pgx` package, a native postgres driver that is faster than other `database/sql`- based ones such as `pq`.

 Meddler is a small toolkit to take some of the tedium out of moving data back and forth between sql queries and structs.